kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) At least 20 inches wide.

-\(b\) For each emergency exit covered by §29.809(f), there must be enough space adjacent to that exit to allow a crewmember to assist in the evacuation of passengers without reducing the unobstructed width of the passageway below that required for that exit.
+\(b\) For each emergency exit covered by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.809   Emergency exit arrangement.|§29.809]](f), there must be enough space adjacent to that exit to allow a crewmember to assist in the evacuation of passengers without reducing the unobstructed width of the passageway below that required for that exit.

 \(c\) There must be access from each aisle to each Type III and Type IV exit, and